ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Implementation Status

+[^rfced] Please remove the entire section before publication, as well as the reference to RFC 7942.

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{-impl-status}}.